 While backup in Network Configuration Manager means taking a copy of a device configuration and retaining it, the flip side to that is performing an upload.
 Uploading refers to transferring a configuration file from Network Configuration Manager to a device.

 Network Configuration Manager's file management feature helps you select an entire configuration file, or just lines or snippets of a file, then upload it to multiple devices or entire device groups.
 With this feature, you won't have to spend hours manually uploading configurations to multiple devices.

 Network Configuration Manager's file management feature allows you to compare configurations with Diff View, which makes it easy to track changes.
 When a configuration suddenly starts performing badly, you can use this feature to quickly find the reason by comparing the under-performing configuration with a similar configuration that is working.
 Network Configuration Manager allows you to:

 Compare different configuration versions of the same device.

 View color-coded differences between configurations that show which lines of code have been added, modified, or deleted

 Configure and manage configurations of vendors like Cisco, Juniper, HP Network devices

 Configuration File Manager helps you configure and manage network devices from vendors like Cisco, Juniper, and HP.
 Here are a few highlights of Network Configuration Manager’s vendor-based monitoring:

-Network Configuration Manager's configuration file management features help you monitor, organize, and manage configuration files in devices from multiple vendors, paving the way to effective network performance.
+Network Configuration Manager's, also called as config file manager, configuration file management features help you monitor, organize, and manage configuration files in devices from multiple vendors, paving the way to effective network performance.